hhheath/personal-site/src/posts/nvim.md

+---
-# I'm switching to Neovim
+title: I'm switching to Neovim
+teaser: From Visual Studio Code, to Codium, to Emacs, now Neovim.
+I've switched for a simple reason.
+date: Created
+---

+Created on: {{page.date}}

 Really, by this, I mean that I'm starting to test Neovim as a replacement for Visual Studio Code.